Scott

 The siphon drain hose has a valve on it so I can regulate the amount of water

-taken from the tank, which helps to balance the intake of fresh saltwater and the
+taken from the tank, which helps to balance the intake of fresh saltwater and

-outflow of old saltwater respectively.
-The siphon drain hose is placed in the
+the outflow of old saltwater respectively.
+The siphon drain hose is placed in

-first chamber of the sump.
-The supply hose is placed in the last chamber of the
+the first chamber of the sump.
+The supply hose is placed in the last chamber of

-to a drain.
+garden hose to a drain.

-I do a 25
+I do a 25 gallon

-I believe “Dilution is the Solution” in controlling nutrients.
-However, 5 gallons from my main tank is used to
+believe “Dilution is the Solution” in controlling nutrients.
+However, 5 gallons

-water change my 10 gallon hospital tank and my 2.5 gallon Nano Reef tank in my
+from my main tank is used to water change my 10 gallon hospital tank and my 2.5

 Hospital Tank: